 A GO card is a reusable travel card that you’ll need to use buses, trains, and trams in the Gold Coast and most areas of Queensland (like Brisbane).
 You’ll need to buy one of these when you arrive at the GC, which can be done at convenience stores and transport stations throughout the city.
 You then can add money to the card at the same locations.

 Each trip will cost you a certain amount of money that will be deducted from the card when you board and alight from the bus/train/tram.
 The system is reliable and will keep you moving around the city.

 There are a bunch of options to choose from when deciding where you want to live on the Gold Coast, but we suggest you plan ahead with your accommodation.
 Where you stay depends on how much you want to spend, and what kind of living arrangement best suits you.

 Here at GO STUDY, we’re more than happy to help guide you through the process of picking the best place to live.

-- Hostel: a great short-term solution to living in Australia.
+A great short-term solution to living in Australia.
 Hostels are a safe haven, and won’t break the bank, costing as little as $30AUD a night.
 They’re generally the place where you’ll start your Australian journey and are a great place to meet people from all over the world.
 YHA Australia is a great company to book with; contact us for discounted rates!

-- Residence for international students: As students, some institutions will provide housing for you.
+As students, some institutions will provide housing for you.
 It could be a student hall or apartments, but either way, you’ll be able to mix with other students from all over the world.
 Prices range from reasonable to erring on the more expensive side of things, but if you contact us, we can make sure you’re getting the best price possible.

 Best Places to Live on the Gold Coast